scscodes/fastapi-sample/thoughts.md

-nice use of Response or custom objects haven't defined too many models in Py for type checking, could be useful
+nice use of Response or custom objects
+haven't defined too many models in Py for type checking, could be useful

+testing commit with pgp